Public holidays in Australia: Western Australia

+In September 2025 the Cook government announced its intention to introduce two new public holidays and move three others to align with dates in other states from 2028.
+Easter Saturday would be introduced on the day before Easter Sunday and Perth Royal Show day on the first Monday of the September / October school holidays.

+Labour Day would move to the second Monday in March.
+During state election years it would move to the third Monday in March to avoid holding an election on a long weekend.
+The King's Birthday public holiday would move to the second Monday in June and Western Australia Day to the second Monday in November.

 Penalty rates

 Penalty rates are the rates of pay which an employee is paid higher than their standard base rate for working at times or on days, such as public holidays, which are outside the normal working week.
 They were introduced in 1947 for workers working on the Sabbath, as most workers were Christian, while today, these rates of pay are set by the Fair Work Commission.